From Hindsight to Foresight: Self-Encouraged Hindsight Distillation for Knowledge-based Visual Question Answering: Introduction

 \section{Introduction}

-Knowledge-based Visual Question Answering (KBVQA) \cite{marino2019okvqa} is a challenging task for cross-modal reasoning, aiming at answering the question based on the image and external knowledge.
+Knowledge-based Visual Question Answering (KBVQA) \cite{marino2019okvqa,schwenk2022aokvqa,DBLP:journals/tmm/KBVQA_Prompting,DBLP:journals/tmm/FactVQA} is a challenging task for cross-modal reasoning, aiming at answering the question based on the image and external knowledge.
 Unlike conventional VQA \cite{antol2015vqa,goyal2017vqav2}, which answers questions based solely on image content, KBVQA necessitates the commonsense incorporation beyond the image.
-Take Figure \ref{fig:intro} as an example, answering the question requires (1) identifying the stuffed animals in the image as teddy bears, (2) associating the teddy bear with President Teddy Roosevelt.
-KBVQA is essential for knowledge-intensive visual-language application scenarios \cite{shah2019kvqa}.
+Take Figure \ref{fig:intro} as an example, answering the question requires (1) identifying the stuffed animals in the image as \textit{teddy bears}, (2) associating the teddy bear with \textit{President Teddy Roosevelt}.
+Knowledge-based vision-language reasoning is essential for knowledge-intensive application scenarios \cite{shah2019kvqa,DBLP:journals/tmm/LuZS26KnowledgeDialog,DBLP:journals/tmm/WangLJWLLCL26KnowledgeVidelAction,DBLP:journals/tmm/OuyangTCZXXW26KnowledgeRecommendation}.

-Existing KBVQA studies can be categorized into two mainstreams: \textit{(1) In-context learning methods} \cite{hu2023promptcap,khademi2023mmreasoner,yu2025prophet} usually construct relative examples with captions or zero-shot captions \cite{yang2025QACap} to prompt large language models (LLMs) \cite{brown2020GPT3,achiam2023gpt4,hurst2024gpt4o,touvron2023llama2} to exploit their implicit knowledge.
-However, the in-context learning paradigm is basically an ``imitation'' of the context examples, lacking explicit reasoning paths to explain their reasonability. \textit{(2) Retrieval augmented methods} \cite{gui2022kat,lin2023FLMR,long2025reause} usually retrieve relevant knowledge triples or documents to augment the answer prediction.
+Existing KBVQA studies can be categorized into two mainstreams: \textit{(1) {In-context learning methods}} \cite{hu2023promptcap,khademi2023mmreasoner,yu2025prophet,DBLP:journals/tmm/BiasKBVQA} (ICL) usually construct relative examples with captions \cite{yang2025QACap} to prompt large language models (LLMs) \cite{brown2020GPT3,achiam2023gpt4,hurst2024gpt4o,touvron2023llama2} to utilize their implicit knowledge.
+However, the ICL paradigm is basically an {imitation} of the context examples, lacking explicit reasoning paths to explain their reasonability. \textit{(2) {Retrieval augmented methods}} \cite{gui2022kat,lin2023FLMR,long2025reause,DBLP:journals/tmm/KBVQA_Prompting} usually retrieve relevant knowledge triples or documents to augment the answer prediction.
 They usually fine-tune the Multimodal LLMs (MLLMs) to answer the question based on the retrieved knowledge, in which the reasoning source and process remain non-transparent.